Team

 Jackie Eunjung Relyea, Ph.D.

 Jackie Eunjung Relyea, Ph.D. (jrelyea@ncsu.edu) is an Assistant Professor of Literacy Education at the College of Education at North Carolina State University.
-Her research focus lies in a rigorous, evidence-based literacy intervention model that emphasizes the development of students’ domain-specific content and vocabulary knowledge, informational text reading comprehension, and higher-order thinking skills, particularly for English learners and emergent bilinguals.
+Her research focuses on understanding reading development, especially in multilingual children or emergent bilinguals, and developing and evaluating evidence-based literacy intervention models that emphasize the development of students’ content knowledge, vocabulary, and reading comprehension.

 Research Assistants